melvio/hopla/README.md

 More functionality is currently being implemented.
 Hopla is open-source.
 Pull request, feature requests, and issues are welcomed at <https://github.com/melvio/hopla>.
-If you want to contribute, but don't know where to start, you might want to look in the `./developers` folder.
+If you want to contribute, but don't know where to start, you might want to look at `.github/CONTRIBUTING.md` and the `./developers` folder.

 [![License](https://img.shields.io/badge/License-apache--2.0-blue)](#license)